mmoult/SPIRV-Interpreter/usage-help.md

 In summary, here is a comprehensive list of steps which may be taken to guarantee correct and total template generation:
 1. For all raytracing substages, generate extra input files.
 For example, consider a raytracing pipeline with an rgen shader, closest hit shader, and miss shader.
 The closest hit and miss shaders are substages and rgen is the main stage.
-Run `spirv-run -r closest.json rchit.spv` and `spirv-run -r miss.json rmiss.spv` (replacing the dummy names shown with the actual file paths and desired template outputs).
+Run `spirv-run -r -t closest.json rchit.spv` and `spirv-run -r -t miss.json rmiss.spv` (replacing the dummy names shown with the actual file paths and desired template outputs).
 2. Generate an initial template for the main shader stage.
 This will give you a template with all input variables when set to default specialization constant values (if any specialization constants) and an empty shader binding table (for raytracing only).
 Replace stubs with actual values.